10 Oldest Radio Stations Of All Time | Radio.co

 Year: 1912

-Location: South Dakota
+Location: South Dakota, USA

 Started as: 9ZP

-In 1912, Dana McNeil was issued a special amateur licence for a radio station, in Pierre South Dakota.
+In 1912, Dana McNeil was issued a special amateur licence for a radio station in Pierre, South Dakota.
 For the following 9 years, Dana would apply for new licenses as radio technology improved.
 And importantly, during this time, Dana's wife Ida, became involved in the operation.

 By 1927 the McNeils were issued a commercial license and the call letters KGFX.
 It was Ida though who was responsible for the success of the station.